UnlyEd/GraphCMS-cache-boilerplate/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/8fdeb19d924c1e617e45/test_coverage)](https://codeclimate.com/github/UnlyEd/GraphCMS-cache-boilerplate/test_coverage)
 [![AWS CodeBuild](https://codebuild.eu-west-1.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoiTURJRG1RT0taenZITE5RV1lPTWM0WGpZTUZPQWpNTUg3WE1NWFhWOGhrL0lkblpyWWczMVVjWkdSeUw1VldLQll1VURBMTlmSjc0VXpTOTU2SWpKUlFBPSIsIml2UGFyYW1ldGVyU3BlYyI6Im9vQjk4cWprWE9yOWNOUVQiLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=master)](https://eu-west-1.console.aws.amazon.com/codesuite/codebuild/projects/GraphCMS-cache-boilerplate)

-# GraphCMS Cache Contingency service
+# GraphCMS/GraphQL Cache Contingency service

-> The main goal of this service is to provide a **reliable cache contingency backup plan** in case a GraphCMS endpoint is failing.
+> The main goal of this service is to provide a **reliable cache contingency backup plan** in case a GraphQL endpoint is failing.
 This service most important priority is the **service reliability**, not the **data consistency**, which may not always be up-to-date.
 >
 > This Cache service is meant to run **on your own AWS account**, and be managed **by yourself**.